Skip to content

 1. Create a VPC endpoint.

-3. For VPC, choose the VPC ID for your instance.
+3. For VPC, select the VPC for your instance.

-For High availability, choose at least two subnets from different Availability Zones within the same Region.
+4. For Subnets, select at least two subnets in your VPC from different Availability Zones within the same Region.

 Note: If you have more than one subnet in the same Availability Zone, then you don't need to create VPC endpoints for the extra subnets.
-Other subnets within the same Availability Zone can access and use the interface.
+Other subnets within the same Availability Zone can access and use the interface endpoint.

 5. For Security group, select your security group.